 This feels very hard to explain but trust me, its easy and will be a lifesaver in the above circumstances as well as plenty more.

 - Install screen – If you are on macOS you already have it and many unix-like operating systems may have it pre-installed as well.
 Otherwise you will need to consult your package manager’s documentation on that (apt-get install screen / yum install screen / pacman -S screen / etc…)

 - Start screen – you simply run it by executing: screen

 - You will be given a terminal screen and you can run whatever work you like from here

-- Detach from screen – to get out of this new terminal screen, press CTRL+d
+- Detach from screen – to get out of this new terminal screen, press CTRL+a and then CTRL+d

 - To reattach to the running screens, enter: screen -r

 - You can also create multiple screens.
 Make sure you are attached to a screen already and then press: CTRL+a and then press c